ReloadedK-git/ReloadedKs-Godot-Fangame-Engine-Docs/05_objects_overview.md

 The classic invisible block.
 Turns visible as soon as the player touches it.

-Due to how Godot handles collisions, using Area2D nodes is not possible.
-What is used instead is a trick known as "duck typing", which is checking what the player is currently colliding with, getting the collision information, and calling a method if it exists.
-It's not optimal, but it's a lot cleaner and there are ways to mitigate the amount of processing it requires, like only checking for collisions while invisible and inside of the screen.

 ### objJumpRefresher

 Re-enables double jumping for the player if it detects a collision with it and is currently active.
 Will also emit some particles when this happens, disabling itself until a timer runs out and re-enables it.